Lavatz/CPP-Program/README.md

 #Which pieces of the code did you find most challenging to write, and how did you overcome this?
 What tools or resources are you adding to your support network?

+  The challenging part to me at the time was creating a table that could span multiple years.
+Looking through the C++ library and google to narrow the library search are my go to tools.

 #What skills from this project will be particularly transferable to other projects or course work?

+  Creating a readable interface was what I took most from this project.
+Giving results to users is easy but giving multiple results at once could be disastrous.

 #How did you make this program maintainable, readable, and adaptable?

+  Follwing standard code practice and style and adding comments next to more difficult or confusing code should minimize the amount of time it would take to update or maintain a program.